 DIN 476 gained so much popularity in the German industry that the ISO wished to turn it into a global paper standard.
 That would help with the exchange of documents between countries during the reconstruction.
-In the 20th century, ISO 216 was introduced worldwide and not just in Europe.
-In Asia, Africa, and Australia, it found fans who appreciated the simplicity and design characteristics of the standard.
+In the 20th century, ISO 216 was introduced worldwide, not just in Europe and Asia, Africa, and Australia.
+It found fans who appreciated the standard’s simplicity and design characteristics.

 In the same year, the Paper Sizes Simplification Committee developed standards of 8.5-inch by-11-inch.
 It wasn’t until more than half a century later that President Reagan resolved the mystery by declaring winners to be 8.5-by-11s.
 He made it official paper size for the government.
 The American National Standards Institute then named the standard ANSI / ASME Y14.1 in 1992.

 One reason the U.S. U.S. refused to follow the A-series may have been because of its isolationist approach.
-The country had adopted a conservative approach to foreign policy during the 20th century.
-It hadn’t wanted to be involved in World War II until Pearl Harbor.
+The country had adopted a conservative approach to foreign policy during the 20th century, and it hadn’t wanted involvement in World War II until Pearl Harbor.
 The country’s big economy also meant it was relatively self-sufficient not to rely on foreign trade.
 Since the United States experienced no damage to the infrastructure during World War II, it did not need to change its standards to rebuild it.

 And there was the aftermath of the cultural war battle.
 The U.S. and Soviet Russia had left as two rival superpowers unable to agree on capitalism or communism.
 It developed into a diplomatic conflict in which every country had attempted to instill its ideals in the world.
 Though things such as the metric system and paper sizes were not inherently political, they became markers of each country’s cultural identity.
 Giving one up and embracing the enemy’s meant a conceit in the fight over history.
-The U.S. U.S. couldn’t afford to surrender after losing Vietnam and adopt the paper standard of its rival.
+The U.S. U.S. couldn’t afford to surrender after losing Vietnam and adopt its rival’s paper standard.